 Bachelor of Science in Organizational Leadership (BSOL)

 The Bachelor of Science in Organizational Leadership (BSOL) is an accredited degree program that challenges undergraduate students to develop and define their personal leadership styles and skills, placing a strong emphasis on diversity, conflict management, and organizational innovation.
 Core coursework in our BSOL program includes topics like Legal Aspects of Business, Leading Diverse Groups and Teams, Adaptive Leadership in Change, Advanced Group Dynamic Theory, and Classic Studies of Leadership, culminating in the Leadership Capstone Project.
-The program requires the completion of 180 quarter-units, equivalent to 45 standard units, and may be completed on-site or online.
+The program requires the completion of 180 quarter-units, equivalent to 45 standard units, and may be completed in person or online.

 Master of Science in Organizational Leadership (MSOL)